Features of other relevant concepts

 Because of this overlap with antisocial personality disorder, sociopathy and psychopathy are similar.
 Despite their similarities, researchers often allude to several key differences (e.g., Gagne, 2024; Hare, 2006; Johnson, 2019; Pemment, 2013):

-• generally, sociopathy is more likely to be largely ascribed to adverse events or experiences, such as child abuse, permissive parenting, or severe family dysfunction, that compromise socialisation; psychopathy is more likely to be ascribed primarily to biological aberrations at birth,
+• generally, sociopathy is more likely to be largely ascribed to adverse events or experiences, such as child abuse, permissive parenting, or severe family dysfunction, that compromise socialisation; psychopathy is more likely to be ascribed primarily to biological aberrations at birth—such as genes that diminish susceptibility to fear and anxiety (Lykken, 1995),

 • people who exhibit sociopathy are more likely than people who exhibit psychopathy to establish close bonds with one collective, such as their family or a gang,